-The allocation percentages for the College's share of the collective pension amounts as of June 30,2019 and 2018 were based on the ratio of each employer's contributions to the total of the employer and nonemployer contributions of the group for the fiscal years ended June 30,2019 and 2018, respectively.
+The allocation percentages for the College's share of the collective pension amounts as of June 30, 2020 and 2019 were based on the ratio of each employer's contributions to the total of the employer and nonemployer contributions of the group for the fiscal years ended June 30, 2020 and 2019, respectively.

 The contributions used exclude contributions made for prior service, excess benefits and irregular payments.
-The contributions used for determining allocation percentages for the state/school group exclude the \$82 million transfer made in July 2018 and the \$115 million transfer made in March 2019, both from the state general fund to KPERS for the school group.
-In addition, of the \$194 million receivable set up per Senate Sub for HB 2002 for Fiscal Year 2019 school contributions, \$16,543,202 has been classified as an on-behalf contribution.
+The contributions used for determining allocation percentages for the state/school group exclude the \$51 million transfer made in July 2019 from the state general fund to KPERS for the school group.